redcross/smoke-alarm-portal/docs/TESTING.md

 - "Thank you" or "Sorry" page shows up as expected
 - Email is sent to correct person/people

+## Language:

+- language switcher is visible
+- changing the language works on the front page
+- the language remains consistent from the home page to the sorry and thank you pages.
+- tooltips and default text show up in the correct language

 ## Admin report(s):

 - all requests show up (nonexistent zip, existent zip, inactive zip,